- Quick Links

 Please Note: Students needing interpreting services should submit requests through Access Services.
 Please be sure to provide enough advanced notice for Access Services to accommodate your request.

 Please call the ASC office (585-475-6682) to reschedule your appointment.

-If you are a faculty or staff member referring a student, please email firstname.lastname@example.org.
+If you are a faculty or staff member, you can refer a student by emailing email@example.com.
 Please inform the student that he/she will be contacted by an ASC staff person to arrange a meeting.

 Include the following information in your referral:

 Yes.
 There is no charge for any of the reading services.

 Are the screening results reported to my department?